 If the issue with your return is an incorrectly reported filing status, the number of dependents, cumulative income, tax credits or deductions, you may want to consider filing an amended return.
 Other reasons to file an amended return include reporting a bad debt or worthless security, a foreign tax credit or deduction or the reconciliation of tax credits due to healthcare coverage.

-In some instances, the IRS may find an error before you notice it, and send you a notice prompting you to correct the information.
+In some instances, the IRS may find an error before you notice it, and send you a notification prompting you to correct the information.
 In these cases, filing an amended tax return is often unavoidable.

 Which form should you use for an amended tax return?